-The first Financial Aid refunds for Spring 2014 will be processed January 22nd after the add/drop period has ended.
+Financial Aid refunds will be processed beginning Thursday August 30th.
 Student Accounting Services will make every effort to process all refunds as quickly as possible.
-Refunds will be processed daily for the first week of classes and every Tuesday and Thursday thereafter.
+Refunds will be processed every Monday, Wednesday and Friday.
 You may monitor the progress of your refund by logging into EKU Direct and watching your account balance.
 When your balance changes from a credit balance to a $0 balance, your refund has been processed and will be sent on the next refund date.
 If your refund preference is ACH transfer, please allow 2-3 business days for the deposit to your account.

-2012 1098-T Forms are now available online through EKU Direct.
+2017 1098-T Forms are available online through EKU Direct after January 30th.
 Click here for more information.

 Students, Faculty and Staff should view their EKU account regularly by logging into their EKUDirect account and clicking on “Billing Statement”.
 A monthly billing notification is currently emailed to all individuals with a balance due to the university to that individual’s official EKU email account.
 Failure to receive a bill does not relieve the student of obligation to pay by the due date.
 A late fee of 10% of the account balance up to $25 per month will be assessed on all past due accounts

-Payments can be made by Check, Cash or Money Order at the cashier window on the 2nd floor of the Student Services Building.
-Visa, MasterCard, American Express and Discover payments may also be made online by logging into the EKUDirect account and clicking on "Make a Payment".
+Visa, MasterCard, American Express and Discover credit card payments must be made online by logging into the EKUDirect account and clicking on "Make a Payment".
 Check and Money Order payments may be mailed to the following address:

 Eastern Kentucky University